 What compels me to write, how do I keep going, and will I ever quit?

 Writing is re-writing.
-The above photo only shows about 25% of many, many, many other drafts of one of my screenplays.
-I wish I was talented enough to write a first draft that was as strong as my 80th draft. (actually, over 80!!)
+The above photo only shows about 25% of many other drafts of one of my screenplays.
+I wish I was talented enough to write a first draft that was as strong as my 80th draft.
 Persistence and consistency are the keys to completing a solid screenplay that is not only marketable, but more importantly, touches the heart of your readers and hopefully one day, your audience.
 Ever since I was a child, I knew what I wanted to do for the rest of my life - be a part of the entertainment industry.
 I've always seen and navigated the world through images, stage pictures, emotions, and through story.
 I was exposed to "conflict" at a very young age due to my parents always fighting and eventually getting a divorce.
 Although my family life was no picnic as a child, those life experiences made me who I am today, and gave me a solid foundation of what NOT to do as a parent, and at the same time, made me a more authentic and vulnerable artist.

 I've been so lucky to have so many "pinch me" moments in my career pursuing the entertainment industry.
 As an actor, I experienced my first co-star role on NBC's Midnight Caller starring Gary Cole.
 I've done commercials, industrial , print work, voice-over work, independent movies, and I worked for a professional touring company for 10 years doing health education plays for schools across California, and I have written plays and screenplays.
 I was blessed to have one of my scripts optioned to a company in London, Komixx Entertainment.
 I worked with the owners of that publishing company, as well as, Brian Frankish (producer of Field of Dreams) and Edward James Olmos (Stand and Deliver, Blade Runner).
 It was a 4 year option.
 What on earth do you do with a 4 year option?
 You have lots of story meetings which include battles to change the ending, winning the battle, to keep the original ending, and then more meetings at Dreamworks Animation to educate Eddy on a CGI camera.
-All along waiting and hoping they will secure the budget to go into production.
+All along waiting and hoping the producer will secure the budget to go into production.
 I learned so much, and I will always be grateful for that experience.
 To be in the presence and work, side by side, with the man who brought Field of Dreams to our world...was awe inspiring.

 How did I accomplish all this?
 By never giving up.
 It's a tough industry, and if you never try, or you are too scared of rejection and throw in the towel before you even start, that's one sure way of killing your dreams.
 The rate of success is different for everyone, and one must evaluate how they define success.
 Success, for me, is pretty simple. #1 Are you truly doing what your heart desires. #2 Are you making time for your dreams everyday. #3 Are you studying in your medium. #4 Are you making progress?
 Some people call it "Working the Engines."
 I also have a friend who once told me, "Kev, it doesn't matter how long it takes, the only thing that matters is... that it gets done."
 Ben Watkins, producer, director, and show runner of hit shows like Burn Notice and Hand of God, lifted me up with those words years ago, and whenever I feel down about the industry, I remember Ben's statement and get back on track.